 Visual content is your inventory — of images, videos, ads, graphics, infographics, memes, presentations, logos, etc. — that represents you, your business and your brand.

-A Visual Marketing Strategy is a step-by-step guide to building your inventory, so your advertising efforts are consistently branded across all platforms and throughout the year.
+A Visual Content Strategy is a step-by-step guide to building your inventory over time, so your marketing efforts are consistently branded across all platforms and throughout the year.

 So, without further adieu, here’s your 2019 Visual Content Strategy.

 There’s no use in having a massive library of visual content unless it’s organized enough to be useful.
 This may sound like a dreaded first step, but it’s also the kind of work you can easily delegate.
 Consider your available options, and dedicate the necessary resources to get this first step done.
 That way, you’ll know exactly what you need— and you may not even need as much content as you anticipated!
 Here are a few tips to get organized: